The Consequences of Skipping Monthly Payments

 Your monthly bills are coming due and you just don’t have the money to pay for all of them.
 If you’re like many people, you make a decision to forgo one or more of the bills.
 But which one do you skip?

-Surveys show people are more likely to skip a credit card bill than utility or cell phone bill and more likely to skip the mortgage payment over a credit card payment.
+Surveys show people are more likely to skip a credit card bill than utility or cell phone bills and more likely to skip the mortgage payment over a credit card payment.
 Before you make a decision about putting off bills until next month, think about what will happen in each case.

 Miss Your Mortgage Payment